What is locking in Teradata?

 [{NOWAIT}

-NOWAIT is optional and means the SQL statement will be aborted if the desired lock is unavailable.
+The NOWAIT option is optional, and the SQL statement will end if the desired lock is unavailable.

 Locking Summary